Mixed Hodge modules and real groups: Proof of Theorem

 where $\pi_z \colon Q \cap Z - \{z\} \to \mrm{pt}$ is the projection to a point, we interpret the complex $\pi_{z!}$ as the Harish-Chandra module at $z$ defining an $s_\alpha\lambda$-twisted local system on $Kz$, and we have written the equivalence $\xi$ explicitly as the tensor product with the (unique) rank $1$ $(-\lambda)$-twisted local system $\mc{O}(-\lambda z)$ on $Z - \{z\}$.

 With these preliminaries, we observe that the integral cases \eqref{itm:hecke action 1}, \eqref{itm:hecke action 2}, \eqref{itm:hecke action 4}, \eqref{itm:hecke action 5} and \eqref{itm:hecke action 6} are essentially the same calculations as \cite[Lemma 3.5]{LV}, with appropriate modifications to take into account translations and our different sign conventions.
 (Recall that our bases and Hecke operators are defined using $\ms{D}$-modules and intermediate pullback, which are cohomologically shifted compared with the constructible sheaves and $*$-pullback used in \cite{LV}.)
-Note that in these cases, the cohomology groups appearing in \eqref{eq:hecke action 2} are either zero or the cohomology of the trivial local system on $Z = \mb{P}^1$ minus $1$ or $2$ points; these are all Hodge-Tate, hence the coefficients are all powers of $u$.
+Note that in these cases, the cohomology groups appearing in \eqref{eq:hecke action 2} are either zero, the cohomology of the trivial local system on $Z = \mb{P}^1$ minus $1$ or $2$ points, or the cohomology of a non-trivial local system on $\mb{P}^1$ minus $3$ points with trivial monodromy around one of the punctures; these are all Hodge-Tate, hence the coefficients are all powers of $u$.

 For case \eqref{itm:hecke action 3}, we have since $Ky \cap Z - \{y\} = \emptyset$,

 with $\pi_x \colon \{y\} \to \mrm{pt}$.
 If we write $y = s_\alpha x$, then $T_x^\theta = T_y^\theta$ acts on this $1$-dimensional vector space through the character $(s_\alpha\Lambda) \tau_y = \Lambda\tau_x$, so $\mb{T}_{s_\alpha}[j_!\gamma'] = [j_!\gamma]$ as claimed.
 Similarly,